Please email your comments & questions to geovisual at comcast.net. Thank you.

 H

-1884 - Park Hall, Free Congregation of Sauk County, 307 Polk Street, Sauk City, Wisconsin (USA).
-"A Unitarian Universalist Fellowship...we are a Free Thought congregation with origins in the German Freie Gemeinden (’free congregations’ or ‘free societies’).
+1852 - Park Hall, Free Congregation of Sauk County, 307 Polk Street, Sauk City, Wisconsin (USA).
+"The longest continuously operating Freethought congregation in America.
+Founded in 1852 & still active today.
+Affiliated with the American Unitarian Association (now the Unitarian Universalist Association) in 1955."
+"A UU Fellowship...we are a Free Thought congregation with origins in the German Freie Gemeinden (’free congregations’ or ‘free societies’).
 When liberal reform efforts, both political and religious, failed in Germany after 1848, German liberals immigrated to the USA where they founded numerous free thought societies and congregations, most of them in the northeast and upper mid-west.
 One such German liberal, Eduard Schroeter [1811-1888], helped to found this congregation in 1852 and became its first Speaker (leader and teacher).
 Ours is the last remaining Free Congregation in North America."
+Image shows building constructd in 1884?

 C